jamesSampica/cheapskate/README.md

 Simply execute `cheapskate.ps1` in a pipeline that has been authenticated with Azure.

-This will destroy all deployment stacks within the subscription scope of the authenticated Azure identity.
+This will destroy all deployment stacks within the subscription scope** of the authenticated Azure identity.

+** WARNING: Accidentally executing this script against a production environment could be a career-limiting move for you.
+Be very diligent to ensure the identity you use is authenticated against a non-production subscription scope.

 ```
 - name: Delete stacks